WanderingScribe

 DS

-An hour ago a friend of mine's father died; his name was Douglas, he was a good man.
+An hour ago a friend of mine's father died; his name was Douglas.
+He was a good man.
 Maybe while you're passing this way you'll say a prayer for him.

 x